 - relieve the symptoms

-If the cancer is localized at the time of diagnosis, it may be possible to eliminate the cancer cells by removing all or part of the pancreas.
+If the cancer is localized at the time of diagnosis, it

 The three main surgical procedures for pancreatic cancer are:

 In a Whipple procedure, a surgeon removes the pancreas head and sometimes the whole pancreas, along with a portion of the stomach, duodenum, lymph nodes, and other tissue.